The Meaning Behind GOT7's "(Will You) Trust Me" Lyrics Will Have You Answering "Yes!"

 It's comeback time!
-If you know anything about the K-Pop world, you would know that it's basically like Christmas to fans of any K-Pop group that's having one.
-It's when a group gives their fans a new album, single, music video, choreography, and concept to obsess over.
-Right now, GOT7 is making their comeback with their new album, Spinning Top, and their fans are eating all this new content right up.
-All of the songs on the album are swoon-worthy, like the title track, "Eclipse," obviously, but a good number of fans are especially paying attention to "Trust Me," which GOT7 member BamBam helped compose and write the lyrics for, adding to the special meaning behind the song.
+If you know anything about the K-Pop world, you know that it's basically like Christmas to fans of any K-Pop group that's having one.
+It's when they give fans a new album, single, music video, choreography, and concept to obsess over.
+Right now, GOT7 is making their comeback with their new album, Spinning Top, and their fans are eating all the new content right up.
+All of the songs on the album are swoon-worthy, like the title track, "Eclipse," obviously, but a good number of fans are paying attention to "Trust Me," which GOT7 member BamBam helped compose and write the lyrics for, adding to the special meaning behind the song.
 While some of the lyrics are in English, knowing the translation of the Korean lyrics helps give a better picture of the song as a whole.
 So, what do GOT7's "(Will You) Trust Me" lyrics mean?

 The entire song is basically about trusting your partner through thick and thin.
 I'll break the track down verse by verse to help you fully understand the theme.
 (Fans can thank @iGot7_Markp for translating the Korean lyrics to English and posting them to Twitter!
 You can check them out here.)